Kenton Grua: First walk of the Grand Canyon's length

 Kenton Grua was the first person in recorded history to walk the entire length of the Grand Canyon.
 The Colorado River forms the base of the canyon and he walked along or near it from the northern terminus near Lee's Ferry (started at Badger Canyon) to the southern terminus at Grand Wash Cliffs.
 Grua first had the idea after reading Colin Fletcher's best-seller The Man Who Walked Through Time (1968) in which Fletcher hiked the length of the Canyon inside Grand Canyon National Park, the first person to do so.
-However, this was only about half the length of the canyon, because at the time Fletcher conducted his trip in 1963, the National Park did not include the entire length of the canyon (it was later expanded).
+However, this was only about half the length of the canyon, because when Fletcher conducted his trip in 1963, the National Park did not include the entire length of the canyon (it was later expanded).
 Others had hiked large portions of the canyon in multiple sections over a number of years.
 Grua wanted to "do it right" by hiking the entire canyon in a single trip.

 Grua's work as a professional river guide allowed him to scout potential routes, which he did for a number of years before his first attempt in the fall of 1971—soon abandoned because of an infection after he stepped on a cactus.
 He made his second attempt in 1977, after caching food at various points along the route.
 During this walk (staying south of the Colorado) he discovered many ancient Anasazi signs that were upwards of one thousand years old—mezcal pit ovens for making alcohol, granary rooms for storing food—showing that parts of the route had been used before.
 Some sections were perilous goat trails, hundreds of feet above the river, in otherwise sheer rock cliffs.

 Grua reached the end of the canyon, Grand Wash Cliffs, on April 4, 1977, exactly five weeks after he had begun.
 He estimated he had actually hiked about six hundred miles because of the circuitous route required by the canyon's treacherous topography and the need to return to the river periodically for drinking water.
 Unlike Fletcher who wrote a best-selling book and became a hiking icon, Grua did little to publicize his accomplishment, which went largely unnoticed until much later, other than among his fellow river guides.
 Elias Butler (2007) said it was "one of the greatest hiking accomplishments in Grand Canyon history, though he has received little publicity for it."